 (via Leo Pocha Clinic)

 When your youth or family is in crisis, who do you call for help?
 Getting the help you need can be confusing and exhausting.
-Here is help for navigating through crisis situations and finding helpful community services.
+There is help for navigating through crisis situations and finding helpful community services.
 24-hour response phone line (406) 443-2145 for help with a crisis (call returned within 24 hours).
-If you are experiencing a true emergency (immediate danger of harm to self or others), call 911.
+If you are experiencing an emergency (immediate danger of harm to self or others), call 911.

 Mental Health Resource Guide for family members and persons